AmpersandTarski/TheToolsWeUse/workflow,_branching_and_releasing_of_code.md

 # Releasing Ampersand (And workflow details)

-Working with Git gives a lot of possibilities on how to work as a team.
+Working with Git gives many possibilities on how to work as a team.
 I have been looking around what other teams do.
 For us, I guess we should keep it simple, and use the good stuff invented elsewhere.
-I think we should adapt to [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), witch uses [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
+I think we should adapt to [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), which uses [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 The core idea of [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) is that each change is triggered by its own issue.
 So for each issue, a specific branch is created.
 It is developed, and once the developer(s) think it is ready, they do a pull request.
 Then, other collaborators inspect the code, do some testing.
 Once there is agreement that the fix/enhancement is good enough, then it can be pulled into the master.